peter14f/pelican-blog/content/2016_02_17_244-shortest_word_distance_ii.rst

 Since each list is sorted, we can get the minimum distance in O(a+b) instead of O(ab) where ``a`` and ``b`` are the list lengths respectively.

+If the indices in each list are not sorted.
+Given two lists of indices, we will have to exhaust all possible pairs ``(a_x, b_x)`` using two nested for loops which will take O(ab) time.

 .. code-block:: java

     public class WordDistance {